adonisjs/v5-docs/content/guides/digging-deeper/authorization.md

 ### Using different User models

 You are not only limited to use the `User` model.
-You can also define actions that need a different user model, and Bouncer will use the Typescript types inference to filter down the actions applicable for a given user type.
+You can also define actions that need a different user model, and Bouncer will use the TypeScript types inference to filter down the actions applicable for a given user type.

 Check out the following video as an example of the same.